Can Dogs Eat Peanuts? – Itsaboutdog

 How To Feed Peanuts To Your Dog:

-Although they are often classified as nuts, peanuts are actually legumes and, as long as they are in very small amounts and are not salted peanuts or seasoned, they are a safe food for your dog, both raw and roasted.
+Although they are often classified as nuts, peanuts are actually legumes, and as long as they are in very small amounts and are not salted peanuts or seasoned, they are a safe food for your dog, both raw and roasted.
 Be sure to feed them shelled and unsalted peanuts.

 Although dogs can have allergic reactions to peanuts, this problem is not as common or severe as it is in humans.

-However, it is not recommended that your dog consume large amounts of peanuts, due to their high-fat content, which can cause obesity, pancreatitis, or stomach problems.
+However, it is not recommended that your dog consume large amounts of peanuts due to their high-fat content, which can cause obesity, pancreatitis, or stomach problems.

 How Many Peanuts Should A Dog Eat: